legale/rag-telegram-gpt-bot/docs/TOKEN_MANAGEMENT.md

 ```

 ### Option 1: Use a Larger Context Model (Recommended)
-Switch to a model with a larger context window by setting the environment variable:
+get to a model with a larger context window by setting the environment variable:

 ```bash
 # In your .env file